 Wave records continuously to its internal SSD at all frame rates.
-This means it operates like a normal video camera: press the Record Button once to start recording and again to stop.
+This means it operates as a normal video camera: press the record button once to start recording and press it again to stop.
 The clip is immediately saved in SSD flash memory.
-There is no RAM buffer or trigger setup required, and the length of clip is limited only by the SSD capacity.
-All recording is non-volatile (power-down safe).
+There is no RAM buffer or trigger setup required, and the length of the clip is limited only by the SSD capacity.
+(See Specifications for more details.)
+All recording is non-volatile and power-down safe.

-Wave uses a passive, locking E-mount.
+Wave uses a locking mount compatible with E-mount lenses.
 There is no electrical connection to the lens, so lenses with electronic focus or iris control are not supported.
 Likewise, there is no autofocus.
 Wave is intended for use with manual lenses that cover a S35 sensor.
 Faster lenses (with lower wide-open f-number or T-stop) are preferable for shooting at high frame rates, where light is at a premium.

 Because of its short flange focal distance, E-mount can be readily adapted to almost any other mount.
-The stock E-mount can be removed and other mount options may be added in the future.
-RED DSMC mounts are also supported with an optional spacer.
 See Lens Recommendations for a list of some good lens options for Wave.

 No, an external monitor capable of receiving a 1080p30 HDMI signal is required to view the preview image and interact with camera menus.
 On-camera external monitors typically also have useful tools such as histograms, waveforms, and focus assist.
 See Monitor Recommendations for a list of some good monitor options for Wave.